Understanding Rib Fractures and Chest Wall Traumas

 Flail chest occurs when multiple ribs are fractured in two or more places, creating a segment of the chest wall that moves independently from the rest of the chest.
 This can lead to:

-Flail chest often requires surgical stabilization and critical care/intensive care unit admission.
+Flail chest often requires surgical stabilisation and critical care/intensive care unit admission.

 High-energy trauma that causes rib fractures may also result in spinal fractures or spinal cord injuries, especially in the thoracic spine (upper back).
 This can lead to: